noah710/magenta-apple-23463/content/posts/pittras.md

 *   Developed robot localization system
 *   Created TensorFlow object detection system

 By the end of the Summer, my team and I created a robot that could localize itself and autonomously follow a software-defined path!
-Check out this milestone on [YouTube](https://www.youtube.com/watch?v=kj7x4HNcMWw)
+Check out this milestone on [YouTube.](https://www.youtube.com/watch?v=kj7x4HNcMWw)

 ### Soft Experience

 With the Fall semester starting, my job as Team Leader changed drastically.
-Instead of sitting in the workshop hacking, I was standing infront of hundreds of people recruiting new members and managing relationships between my clubs partnerships.
+Instead of sitting in the workshop hacking, I was standing infront of hundreds of people recruiting new members and managing relationships with my clubs partnerships.
+My technical knowledge made me confident in my ability to lead a team, despite only joinging the club 3 months prior.
+At my first team meeting with my 20+ new members, I quickly learned that leadership was about far more than being the smartest person in the room.

+While I struggled to effectiely lead my team, my teams headcount dwindled